dekuNukem/FAP80/FAP_modules/backplane/README.md

+# FAP80 active backplane

 ![Alt text](http://i.imgur.com/8QYtGAD.jpg)

 ![Alt text](http://i.imgur.com/BP13ZbK.jpg)

 The backbone of FAP80, all the modules plug into it.
-The backplane has 5 slots, each 2cm apart, a STM32F072RBT6 controller, a 2.2 inch color serial LCD for displaying execution status, and 6 buttons for controlling the computer.
+The backplane has 5 slots, each 2cm apart, a STM32F072RBT6, a 2.2 inch serial LCD for displaying execution status, and 6 buttons for controlling the computer.

+The entire bus is connected to the STM32, which drives the Z80 clock through one of its PWM channels, the uC also monitors the bus content and display it on a LCD.
+It can also kick the Z80 off the bus and read/write ROM/RAM directly.
+The backplane communicates with a PC via USB, which also powers the FAP80.

 ## Board size
 The board is 16x10cm, maximum allowable size for Eagle educational, which is free if you have a .edu email.